GeoPDF/raster2pdf-windowscore/README.md

     <licenseServer>192.168.1.70</licenseServer>
 </Config>
 ```
 Update the IP address to your license server.
+If the
+*licenseServer* IP is not set, the product will be unlicensed
+and the output GeoPDF files will be watermarked.

+>Note: If the license server is set to an IP that is **not**
+a license server, the process will go very slow as the
+product is trying to look for a license and has a long
+timeout.